-My father took an old hat with a bright red feather from a peg by the throne and announced that, with his family together again finally, his own adventuring days were over.
+At last, my father took an old hat with a bright red feather from a peg by the throne and announced that, with his family together again finally, his own adventuring days were over.
 In ecstasy he tossed the hat to Rosella and myself.